 Here's how to use Samsung's Quick Share feature to send files from one Galaxy phone to another.

 How to use Samsung's Quick Share feature

-Go back and select the device you want to share your file(s) with.
+5. Tap on the device you wish to share with.

 Once you've set up your Quick Share settings, it'll be easier the next time.
 You won't have to go into the feature's settings after the first time around.
 Regular Galaxy devices that you interact with will automatically be saved and appear under the share options.
 Sharing a single file or a bunch of them in one go will be a matter of a few seconds.

 Have you ever looked at a photo you sent to a friend only to notice that the version in the messaging app looks worse than the one in your gallery?
 Many messaging apps compress images to save data, and while that's fine most of the time, it can be annoying for special moments that are worth an extra megabyte or two.
 Sharing photos and videos with Quick Share locally doesn't need to use any of your data or worry about slow 5G upload speeds, so you can quickly send full-quality files.

 It's also worth remembering that you can share files with any Android phone, not just Samsung, with Nearby Share.
 This feature is included with just about every Android phone and similarly uses Bluetooth and Wi-Fi for quick transfer.
 If someone in your family wants to switch from Samsung to another one of the best Android phones, like a Google Pixel 8, you can still share with each other.

 Take and share beautiful pictures on Android

 The Samsung Galaxy S23 Ultra has some of the best cameras to ever be fitted to a smartphone, and it's a shame to reduce the quality to fit in a text.
 Share your full-quality photos and videos with other Galaxy users in a jiffy with the Quick Share on the Galaxy S23 Ultra.